Current members

 She used to serve as a forestry expert at the Department of Agriculture and Rural Development, Tay Ninh province, Vietnam, and then as the Vice-Director of the National Park Lo Go Xa Mat, responsible for ecotourism and environmental education.

 Her current research themes include governance, discourses, and the relationship between society and environment, and society and development.
-Her recent interest is the social impacts of tourism in Vietnam.
+Her recent interest is important changes in the society under the rapid development of social media in Vietnam.

 >> Her publications: Here